All Episodes

 It's up to Sharon now to be the big guys.

-Sharon to be bigger than his enemies, up to Sharon to give the Palestinians another shot at showing the leadership that they are serious this time about peaceful coexistence.
+Up to Sharon to give the Palestinians another shot at showing the leadership that they are serious this time about peaceful coexistence.

-Oh, okay, now we but my my point is there's nothing new, and I don't understand what's on the table that people think is new.
+But my point is there's nothing new, and I don't understand what's on the table that people think is new.

-Hamas, the Islamic jihad, Al-Qaeda, Hezbollah, they're all still there.
+Hamas, the Islamic Jihad, Al-Qaeda, Hezbollah, they're all still there.

 They're all being funded and paid for by Iran.

-The idea that there's a new dawn of a new day on the Palestinian leadership side.
+The idea that there's a new dawn of a new day on the Palestinian leadership side, somebody show me the evidence.

 Show me where they say, you know what?